jimken123/soda/versioned_docs/version-v0.18.0/connectors/core.md

 ---
 title: Core SDK
 sidebar_label: Core
 description: Easily automate e-discovery and forensic workflows.
-Core is the Sequence Configuration Language interpereter and an SDK for building connectors.
+Core is the Phoenix Configuration Language interpereter and an SDK for building connectors.
 ---

 # Core

 The `Core SDK` is:

-- An interpreter for the [Sequence Configuration Language](../sequence-configuration-language.md)
+- An interpreter for the [Phoenix Configuration Language](../sequence-configuration-language.md)
 - A collection of [application-independent Steps](/steps/Core) that:
   - Can be used to import/export data and structure workflows
   - Manipulate strings, e.g. Append, Concatenate, ChangeCase